mduleone/make-utterance/README.md

 Dictionary define {this is a long sentence that gets|term}
 Dictionary define {this is a long sentence that gets longer|term}
 ```
+### Multiple Utterances
-Running the command with a new utterance but specifying the same file
+Running the command with a new utterance but specifying the same file appends to the file
 ```
 $ makeUtterance "Dictionary" "please define %8term" "utterances.txt"
 $ cat utterances.txt